 Revenue Recognition - Revenue from the sale of product is recognized when title and risk of loss transfers to the customer and the customer is obligated to pay the Company.
 Sales to independent dealers are recorded at the time of shipment to those dealers.
 Sales through Company-owned retail outlets are recorded at the time of delivery to retail customers.
 All product sales are recorded net of estimated allowances for returns and discounts.
 The Company's estimates of allowances for returns and discounts are based on such factors as specific customer situations, historical experience, and current and expected economic conditions.
 The Company evaluates the reserves and the estimation process and makes adjustments when appropriate.
 Revenue from third-party licensing agreements is recognized in the period earned.
-Licensing revenues were \$3.6 million for 2015, and \$3.2 million for each of 2014 and 2013.
+Licensing revenues were \$2.8 million for 2016, \$3.6 million for 2015 and \$3.2 million for 2014.

 Shipping and Handling Fees - The Company classifies shipping and handling fees billed to customers as revenues.
 Shipping and handling expenses incurred by the Company are included in selling and administrative expenses in the Consolidated Statements of Earnings.
-Wholesale segment shipping and handling expenses totaled \$1.9 million in 2015, \$2.4 million in 2014, and \$2.7 million in 2013.
-Retail segment shipping and handling expenses, which result primarily from the Company's shipments to its U.S. internet consumers, totaled \$1.2 million in 2015, \$1.1 million in 2014, and \$760,000 in 2013.
+Wholesale segment shipping and handling expenses totaled \$1.6 million in 2016, \$1.9 million in 2015, and \$2.4 million in 2014.
+Retail segment shipping and handling expenses, which result primarily from the Company's shipments to its U.S. internet consumers, totaled \$1.4 million in 2016, \$1.2 million in 2015, and \$1.1 million in 2014.